Multi-region load testing using k6

 In this article, we will introduce a multi-region load test using k6 (k6-operator) conducted on a certain overseas service.

-IntroductionLoad Test Environment ArchitectureoverviewDetails - Scenario ExecutionMore Info - MonitoringTroubleshootingk6 won't startk6 Died safely from OOMPrometheus load spikesWhat I liked about using the k6Areas for improvementConclusion
+IntroductionLoad Testing Environment ArchitectureoverviewDetails - Scenario ExecutionMore information - MonitoringTroubleshootingk6 won't startk6 Died safely in OOMPrometheus load spikesWhat's good about using the k6Areas for improvementConclusion

 Introduction